 - Are motivated to participate in the college environment and possess the maturity to do so.

 - Seek academic challenges not available at their high school.

 - View Program Benefits and Considerations.

 - How do students qualify for Running Start?

 Prospective students must meet the following criteria:

 - Be enrolled through a public high school/district.
 Homeschooled and private school students are encouraged to contact their local school district for instructions on their enrollment procedures.

 - Be a junior or senior, according to grade level placement policies of the district the student is enrolled through.

-- Can students take the COMPASS assessment at another college and have it apply at Green River?
+- Can students take English assessment at another college and have it apply at Green River?

-Yes, if students take the COMPASS assessment at another college a Green River Running Start Advisor will need to review the scores (scores must be less than two years old).
+Yes, if students take assessment at another college a Green River Running Start Advisor will need to review the scores (scores must be less than two years old).